carlosdagos/haskell-sql-edsl-demo/slides/presentation.md

 - A database connection will be needed on compilation time

-- Our data declartion will have the fields of the table in CamelCase
+- Our data declaration will have the fields of the table in CamelCase

 - I did have to define the `defineTable` method, see file `hrr/src/HRR/DataSource.hs`, with PostgreSQL-specific functions.

 - Some "queries" will be generated for me already, namely: `todo`, `insertTodo`, `selectTodo`, `updateTodo`, ...

+- I also have my `Pi`s!
+Or the indexes of my tables

 ---